 - Operations Over People

-- Beyond Visual Line of Sight (BVLOS) –includes access to a radar-equipped, 5,000-square-mile “Beyond the Horizons” test range in central Virginia, which allows flights up to 7,000 feet AGL in a rural area full of critical infrastructure such as pipelines, powerlines, railroads, and highways
+- Beyond Visual Line of Sight (BVLOS) –includes access to a radar-equipped, 5,000-square-mile “Beyond the Horizons” test range in Central Virginia, which allows flights up to 7,000 feet AGL in a rural area full of critical infrastructure such as pipelines, powerlines, railroads, and highways

 - UAS Communications

 Virginia Tech is also home to the Virginia Tech Drone Park, where students, researchers, faculty, staff, or university affiliates can safely operate UAS without the constraints of registrations, certifications, or specialized training.
-The Drone Park is one of the tallest netted facilities of its kind and features nearly three million cubic feet of flight space.
+The Drone Park is one of the tallest netted facilities of its kind and features nearly 3 million cubic feet of flight space.

 NASA Langley is focused on the safe incorporation of drones into the airspace and has conducted testing to assess how well autonomous craft avoid structures, each other, and other hazards at low altitudes.
 Testing is being performed on a small flight range on Langley’s property, not far from CERTAIN - City Environment for Range Testing of Autonomous Integrated Navigation - which mimics an urban environment where drones can be monitored while safely flying between buildings and over streets with pedestrian and vehicle traffic.